 Environmental Management

-The Yamaha Group has created a system for promoting global environmental preservation activities that is overseen by the managing executive officer responsible for environmental issues of Yamaha Corporation.
-In 2021, the Working Group for Climate Change, the Working Group for Resource Circulation, and the Working Group for Procurement were established under the Sustainability Committee, which is chaired by the president.
-These working groups engage in discussions regarding important sustainability issues, such as climate change response and timber procurement, and report on these matters to the Board of Directors.
+The Yamaha Group has created a system for promoting global environmental preservation activities that is overseen by the individual responsible for environmental issues at Yamaha Corporation.
+In addition, the Working Group for Climate Change, the Working Group for Resource Circulation, and the Working Group for Procurement were established under the Sustainability Committee, which is chaired by the president.
+These working groups engage in discussions regarding important sustainability issues, such as climate change response and sustainable resource use and procurement, and report on these matters to the Board of Directors.
 Based on the Group Environmental Management Policies & Rules, we have established an integrated environmental management system for all domestic business sites while overseas sites develop their own environmental management systems.
 These systems entail the formulation of business site-specific environmental goals along with priority measures and action plans for accomplishing these goals, which shape actual initiatives.
 The status of these initiatives and the issues faced are confirmed through internal environmental audits to drive a process of ongoing improvement and enhancement of these initiatives.
 The Environmental Division of Yamaha Corporation is responsible for supporting and leading Groupwide environmental activities.
 To this end, the division gathers information on regulatory and social trends related to the environment, enacts Groupwide policies and rules, monitors and audits activities, and provides technical support for introducing environmental facilities and performs environmental measurements.

 Acquisition of ISO 14001 Certification

 The Yamaha Group has acquired certification under ISO 14001, an international standard for environmental management systems.
-As of March 31, 2022, Yamaha Corporation and 22 domestic and overseas Group companies had acquired certification.
-These companies account for approximately 95% of the Group’s greenhouse gas emissions (Scope 1 and 2).*1 The Group believes that the current scope of certification acquisition is sufficient considering its own environmental load, laws and regulations, and other matters.
+As of March 31, 2023, Yamaha Corporation and 22 domestic and overseas Group companies had acquired certification.
+These companies account for approximately 95% of the Group’s greenhouse gas emissions (Scope 1 and Scope 2).*1 The Group believes that the current scope of certification acquisition is sufficient considering its own environmental load, laws and regulations, and other matters.
 Going forward, this scope will be expanded as necessary when constructing business sites that may have a large impact on the environment.

 ISO 14001-Certified Sites